 DeVere is indeed one of a number of firms I don’t currently blog about.
 So for the nice gentleman called Graham and another charming chap who calls himself “Innocent Bystander” who are accusing me of being partisan, don’t think just about what I do write, but about what I don’t write.
 There are good reasons for both.

-Holborn Assets has refused to compensate victims of mis-selling – and has responded to my attempts to broker a solution with hostility and has had the Pension Life website blocked in the UAE.
-I will continue to expose this firm’s vile practices and vulgar conduct.
-And I will tag all those who are stupid and irresponsible enough to keep on working for the firm and helping to fill Bob Parker’s already bulging pockets.
-In contrast, however, Guardian Wealth Management has engaged in relation to complaints, and so I have removed all blogs which mention the firm.”
+I will continue to expose the actions, practices and vulgar conduct of firms who continue to ignore my questions; And I will tag all those who are stupid and irresponsible enough to keep on working for these firms and helping to fill these firms already bulging pockets.
+In contrast, however, Holborn Assets and Guardian Wealth Management have engaged in relation to complaints, and so I have removed all blogs which mention the firm.”

 For the future, Angie hopes things will get better and that the war on pension and investment scams can be won.
 However, much help is needed and Angie calls for the whole industry to get involved and make it their business to know what is happening to expats worldwide.